 It wasn’t that great of an experience, but it onboarded me into one of my two careers that I have had over the course of five years.
 It has given me much success in that world, working at now three different sales platforms.
 Not only that, but I have had a wonderful experience working as journalist not only for this fantastic site, but for many others as well.
 I detailed that in a different piece here.
 All of these things were building me into the hopes of moving to Manhattan, however there was something definitely keeping me back.

 I watched the movie “Failure to Launch” the other day, starring Sarah Jessica Parker and Matthew Mcconaughey.
-It’s essentially about a man in his mid-30’s who never moved out of his house, who in turn has his parents set him up with a woman whose job is to get him out of their place and to be independent and on his own.
+It’s essentially about a man in his mid-30’s who never moved out of his house, who in turn has his parents set him up with a woman whose job is to get him out of their place and to be independent and on his own (maybe find a job in law?
+Always good to have a law firm website handy just in case).
 The movie finds that a personal reason keeps Matthew’s character in his home, and not just sheer laziness, which I can relate to in my own sense as the loss of my mother about twelve years ago has taken a huge toll on me that comes in waves.
 Sometimes I see it coming, sometimes I don’t.

 There has always been an aspect in the back of my head, that moving to Manhattan would essentially mean leaving my Long Island life behind me, and that includes the memory of my mother, who I had an amazing relationship with for eighteen years of my life.
 I also have a super awesome sister and two nephews, who I lived with for a couple of years, that I developed a great bond with, and a father who drives me nuts but at the end of the day loves me unconditionally.
 When you lose the most vital part of your life like your mother, it triggers a thought process that you will lose several others, especially family members that are very close to you.